- Fast food is food from a restaurant (sit-down, take-out, or delivery) that is quick, convenient, and usually cheap.

 - Hamburger restaurant: choose a grilled chicken sandwich (ask for no mayonnaise) with a side salad and lite dressing or apple slices.

-- Sub sandwich restaurant: choose a small (ie. six inch) sub with lean protein (grilled chicken, turkey), plenty of vegetables, and a lite or oil-based dressing.
+- Sub sandwich restaurant: choose a small (ie. six inch) sub or pita with lean protein (grilled chicken, turkey), plenty of vegetables, and a lite or oil-based dressing or hummus.

 - Mexican restaurant: choose a burrito without rice, with plenty of vegetables, and with lean protein (beans or chicken) or choose tacos with lean protein (fish, chicken, or beans) and plenty of vegetables.
 For a topping pick just one of the following: cheese, sour cream, or guacamole.